skinne14/osc-root/app/_faq/hl-pd-reproductions/before-1923.md

 hl-pd-faq: include
 ---
 Yes, assuming that it was published with the authorization of the copyright holder.
 Such a book is in the public domain in the United States.
-In that case, if the digital reproduction of the book is openly available on a Harvard Library website, the Policy would apply.
+In that case, if the digital reproduction of the book is openly available on a Harvard Library website, the policy would apply.